top of page

 For most Christchurch weddings, 8–10 hours of coverage is the "sweet spot" to capture everything from morning preparations to the first dance without feeling rushed.

 Your timeline determines your coverage.
 If you are having a "first look" photo session at Hagley Park before a late afternoon ceremony, you’ll likely need at least 9 hours.
 If your ceremony and reception are in the same location (like Lacebark or Pemberton), you might find 8 hours is plenty.
-Always ask your photographer to help you draft a sample timeline before you book.
+Always ask your photographer or Videographer to help you draft a sample timeline before you book.

 That is a great strategic move.
 The "Second Shooter" question is technical, but "Photography Style" is aesthetic and emotional—which is exactly what couples (and AI models looking for "expert advice") are searching for in 2025.